Zweih/yaylog/README.md

 - sort results by size on disk

 ## why is it called yaylog if it works with other AUR helpers?
-because yay is my preferred aur helper and the name has a good flow.
+because yay is my preferred AUR helper and the name has a good flow.

 ## is it good?
 [yes.](https://news.ycombinator.com/item?id=3067434)